How Privacy Can Become Antiracist

 2. Wellsprings of Antiracism

 Meatspace privacy has always been recognized in U.S. law, principally in stigmatized medical conditions and some other sensitive or special categories of personal data such as, in the U.S., HIV status, psychiatric notes and chemical dependency treatment records.
 The new meatspace privacy issue, however, has not been principally about the marginalized few, or even really about who has the disease.
-Privacy’s professional association, the IAPP, just published a , the first privacy publication we have seen that begins to sniff out the current meatspace privacy issues by focusing, at the end, on the stigmatization of Asian Americans.
+Privacy’s professional association, the IAPP, just published a white paper on COVID-19 privacy issues, the first privacy publication we have seen that begins to sniff out the current meatspace privacy issues by focusing, at the end, on the stigmatization of Asian Americans.
 But by focusing on stigmatization, the IAPP missed where meatspace privacy went in COVID-19.
-I see it as the issues because the cover of the white paper is a silent depiction of what became and remains the biggest COVID-19 privacy issue, the issue that, more than any other, will have contributed to the deaths of hundreds of thousands of Americans: our mask wars.
-Precisely when businesses began the struggle to and science finally determined that masks are the only thing that will get us through COVID-19 without huge numbers of unnecessary deaths or shutting down again, political leaders assured that masks would become a political issue.
+I see it as repressing the issues because the cover of the white paper is a silent depiction of what became and remains the biggest COVID-19 privacy issue, the issue that, more than any other, will have contributed to the deaths of hundreds of thousands of Americans: our mask wars.
+Precisely when businesses began the struggle to reopen and science finally determined that masks are the only thing that will get us through COVID-19 without huge numbers of unnecessary deaths or shutting down again, political leaders assured that masks would become a political issue.
 It was easy to do; privileged, entitled whites in the U.S. were already angry because of the shutdowns, angry because of the disease threat, angry because of the inconvenience.
 Do not blame the mask warriors; "it is too easy [for both us and them] to focus on people making bad choices rather than on people having bad choices."
-The mask wars gave them both and a way to express the anger through aerosol projectiles.
+The mask wars gave them both a symbol on which to focus their anger and a way to express the anger through aerosol projectiles.
 In brief, COVID-19 established zones of meatspace privacy in order to protect others and oneself, and the mask wars are privacy wars that – unlike the battle between Warren and Brandeis and the first paparazzi – represent a threat to almost everyone rather than only to elites.

-Then on May 25th the true repressed privacy issue at the heart of American society spoke to America and the rest of the world in the most powerful way possible.
+Then on May 25th the true repressed privacy issue at the heart of American society spoke to angry, anxious America and the rest of the world in the most powerful way possible.
 For more than 8 minutes, a white police officer brutally murdered an African American man who was not resisting arrest by preventing him from breathing, knee on his neck, ignoring all of his pleas, the officer’s sunglasses casually propped on his forehead and his hand in his pocket.
 The murder of George Floyd started an unprecedented broad and pragmatically-focused dialogue about the racism which has always been and remains the most difficult truth at the heart of American society, our most troubling privacy issue as evidenced by our never having recognized it as such.

 3. Why Privacy Will Want to Become Antiracist